build-on-aws/content/posts/we-built-an-llm-powered-devops-guru-heres-what-we-learned/index.md

 **Answer 1:**

-`The "mount.nfs: Connection timed out" error can occur when there is an issue with the security group associated with your EFS file system and worker nodes.
-Here are the steps you can take to troubleshoot and resolve the issue:`
+> The "mount.nfs: Connection timed out" error can occur when there is an issue with the security group associated with your EFS file system and worker nodes.
+Here are the steps you can take to troubleshoot and resolve the issue: [list of steps]

 **Answer 2:**

-`The "mount.nfs: Connection timed out" error when mounting Amazon EFS volumes in Amazon EKS can have several root causes.
-Here are some steps you can take to troubleshoot and resolve the issue:`
+> The "mount.nfs: Connection timed out" error when mounting Amazon EFS volumes in Amazon EKS can have several root causes.
+Here are some steps you can take to troubleshoot and resolve the issue: [list of steps]

 Answer 1 was able to immediately identify the root cause based on the Knowledge Center page.
 It provided the correct recommendation in the first place, although later suggested a few irrelevant solutions.
 Answer 2 failed to provide a precise root cause ("can have several root causes").
 It had the correct recommendation in the second place.
 Given these observations, we consider Answer 1 having much higher quality than Answer 2.